 French Hot Chocolate

-Yield: 2 large, intense cups of hot chocolate or 4 more reasonably-sized cups
+Yield: 2 large, intense cups or 4 smaller ones

 Prep Time: 3 minutes